jroper/openshift-deployment-guide/src/main/paradox/lagom/deploying.md

 ```
 @@@

-You can use the hostname to connect to the service, let's try that:
+If you're using Minishift, your hostname will contain a domain name like `192.168.42.246.nip.io`, but not exactly the same as the Minishift IP address is selected at random on startup.
+Otherwise, it will be the domain name that your OpenShift cluster is running on.
+You can use the above hostname to connect to the service, let's try that:

 @@@vars
 ```